Kat2go/Project_4_Diabetes/README.md

 ## Results
 Diabetes and health factors -- strong relationship between the Type 2 disease and hypertension, high blood sugar but not as strong a causal relationship between overweight and diabetes.
+CDC geographic data -- highest percentages of diabetes and obesity combined is in Kentucky/West Virginia Appalachian region but similar spike in "high/high" bivariate choropleth were also revealed in South Dakota, in the South, particularly in rural South Carolina and along Gulf Coast regions.

 ## Summary